 The Board supports the option of complying with state public notice requirements through the use of electronic online advertising on publicly accessible websites.
 Meeting notices, proposed ordinances, resolutions, land use changes, bid notices, special elections or referenda, and budget information are among the types of public notifications which can be efficiently and effectively posted to the Internet for public notice.

-RECOVERY RESIDENCE REGULATION
+RECOVERY RESIDENCE/SOBER HOME REGULATION

-The Board supports legislation defining and establishing minimum regulatory standards for recovery residence facilities, while also allowing more stringent local regulation.
+The Board supports legislation defining and establishing mandatory registration and mandatory minimum regulatory standards for recovery residence facilities, while also allowing more stringent local regulation.